What is Locked Liquidity? Solana LP Locks Explained (2026)

 How to Verify a Lock

-- DexScreener — Look for the green lock icon next to the liquidity pair
+1. DexScreener — the green lock icon

 Free for SolFoundry Tokens

-If you launched your token on SolFoundry, liquidity locking is completely free — no platform fee.
+If you launched your token on SolFoundry, liquidity locking is completely free, no platform fee.
 The only cost is the Solana network rent (~0.05 SOL) which goes to the blockchain, not to us.

 External tokens (launched on other platforms) pay a small platform fee of 0.15 SOL to use SolFoundry's Liquidity Lock.